ChIMES Calculator Utilities

 Output

-All n-body scans will produce output scan files named like chimes_scan_<n>b.type_<index>.dat, where <n> is the bodiedness, and <index> is the PAIRTYPES, TRIPTYPES, or QUADTYPES index.
-Many-body scans will produce additional files named like chimes_scan_2+3b.type_<index>.dat or chimes_scan_2+3+4b.type_<index>.dat, which include contributions from lower-bodied interactions as well.
+All n-body scans will produce output scan files named like chimes_scan_<n>b.type_<index>.dat, where <n> is the bodiedness, and <index> is the PAIRTYPES``or ``TRIPTYPES index.
+Many-body scans will produce additional files named like chimes_scan_2+3b.type_<index>.dat , which include contributions from lower-bodied interactions as well.

 The first line in each output file provides a comment (prepended by a #) starting and stopping distances followed by the scan step size.
 Following, each line provides the ij (and if appropriate, ik, il, jk, jl, and kl distances, respectively) and the corresponding cluster energy.
 For example, consider the test_params.CHON.txt parameter file provided in serial_interface/tests/force_fields/, which contains the following 3-body interaction: